Blogs

 avatar

-JOHN SHIRK – In the Year of Focus, we take a look at the prayer of David seeking God for instruction.
+JOHN SHIRK – In the Year of Focus, we take a look at faithfulness in prayer.

 John Shirk